-No person whose candidature has been approved under Regulation 5 shall submit a thesis or any other work until four years have elapsed since he or she was admitted either to the degrees of Bachelor of Medicine and Bachelor of Surgery,
+No person whose candidature has been approved under Regulation 5 shall submit a thesis or any other work until four years have elapsed since they were admitted

-- or to the degree of Bachelor of Surgery under Regulation 5 of the special regulations for the conferment of the degrees of Bachelor of Medicine and Bachelor of Surgery, - or to a medical degree of another university as defined above.

-3. A person shall not be eligible to proceed to the M.D.
-Degree under these regulations if he or she has been approved for the M.D.
-Degree under the regulations requiring registration as a postgraduate student.

-4. A graduate of the University who has been examined for the M.D.
+- or to the degree of Bachelor of Surgery under Regulation 5 of the special regulations for the conferment of the degrees of Bachelor of Medicine and Bachelor of Surgery, - or to a medical degree of another university as defined above. - 3.
+A person shall not be eligible to proceed to the M.D.
+Degree under these regulations if they have been approved for the M.D.
+Degree under the regulations requiring registration as a postgraduate student. - 4.
+A graduate of the University who has been examined for the M.D.
 Degree under the regulations requiring registration as a postgraduate student, but has not been approved for the M.D.
 Degree, may become a candidate under these regulations after a period of not less than five years from the date of submitting a thesis or a revised thesis, as the case may be, for the M.D.
-Degree.

-5. A person who wishes to become a candidate for the M.D.
-Degree under these regulations shall Applications. submit an application to the M.D.
+Degree. - 5.
+A person who wishes to become a candidate for the M.D.
+Degree under these regulations shall submit an application to the M.D.
 Committee.
-The application shall specify:

-- (a) the applicant's proposed subject of study or research, including a plan of the work to be undertaken and an account of the methods to be used; - (b) the place where the work is to be undertaken;

-- (c) the name of a member of the Faculty in which the research is to be carried out who has agreed to advise the candidate on the research project specified; - (d) the method of financing the work; - (e) a letter of support for the application from the intended adviser and Head of her or his Department; - (f) an application fee as specified in the Schedule to these regulations.

-6. The M.D.
+The application shall specify: - (a) the applicant's proposed subject of study or research, including a plan of the work to be undertaken and an account of the methods to be used; - (b) the place where the work is to be undertaken; - (c) the name of a member of the Faculty in which the research is to be carried out who has agreed to advise the candidate on the research project specified; - (d) the method of financing the work; - (e) a letter of support for the application from the intended adviser and Head of their Department; - (f) an application fee as specified in the Schedule to these regulations. - 6.
+The M.D.
 Committee may refer the proposal to one or more referees for their opinion before deciding to approve, reject, or suggest some modification to the applicant's proposal.
 A referee appointed for this purpose will receive a fee as set out in the Schedule.
 The Assessor shall communicate the decision of the M.D.
 Committee to the applicant.
 If the proposal is rejected, all but £500 of the application fee shall be returned to the candidate.

+Examination.